herumi/bls/readme.md

 Link `lib/libbls256.a` or `lib/libbls384.a` to use `bls/bls.hpp` according to MCLBN_FP_UNIT_SIZE = 4 or 6.

 # Build and test for Linux
-Specifiy UNIT=4 or 6 always to make.
-Default UNIT is 6.
 To make and test, run
 ```
 cd bls